Back to blogs

 Evolution and current status

-The language has undergone substantial development since its introduction.
-Ongoing development has introduced numerous features and improvements.
+The language has undergone much development since its introduction.
+Ongoing improvements introduce new and innovative features.

-2014: Gavin Wood and Christian Reitwiessner led the development of Solidity to address the need for a programming language that could create smart contracts on Ethereum.
+2014: Gavin Wood and Christian Reitwiessner developed Solidity as a smart contract programming language for Ethereum.

-2015: The first stable release of Solidity coincides with the launch of the Ethereum mainnet.
+2015: Solidity's first stable release coincided with the launch of the Ethereum mainnet.

-2016-17: Rapid adoption by developers and the introduction of tools like Remix, which made smart contract development more accessible and efficient.
+2016-17: Rapid adoption by developers.
+Tools like Remix made smart contract development more accessible and efficient.

 2018-Present: Continuous updates and enhancements, including security improvements and optimization features.
-The language has also integrated new capabilities through Ethereum Improvement Proposals (EIPs), allowing the community to propose and implement changes.
+Solidity integrated new capabilities through Ethereum Improvement Proposals (EIPs), allowing the community to propose and implement changes.

-More recently, Foundry was introduced, offering a fast and efficient framework for developing and testing smart contracts.
+More recently, the introduction of Foundry offered a fast and efficient framework for developing and testing smart contracts.

 How does Solidity work?